Number : Season 17, serial 5 of 6.

 As an impromptu season finale, it’s not the strongest episode in season 17.
-It has a good core story to it though, borrowing from the Earthly Greek legend of the Minotaur in the maze.
-It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back catalogue was plundered for some much needed inspiration.
+It does have a good core-story to it – though, borrowing from (Earth) Greek legend of the Minotaur in the maze.
+It takes a lead from previous producer Philip Hinchcliffe’s reign, when the gothica back-catalogue was plundered, for some much needed inspiration.

 [To the newly arrived Nimon army] “Welcome to Skonnos, my friends.
 Welcome to the new home of the Nimon race – the next step in The Great Journey of Life!”
 The Nimon

-Again, they have that unfortunate man-in-a-suit look that betrayed the Mandrels in Nightmare Of Eden, although the Mandrels just edge the Nimons – in terms of look.
+Again, they have that unfortunate obvious man-in-a-suit look that betrayed, the Mandrels in Nightmare Of Eden; although the Mandrels just edge the Nimons – in terms of look.

-There are some good bits in Horns Of Nimon, such as the constantly evolving maze in which the Nimon lives.
-Every corridor changes and a double back means either a sheer wall or a new set of corridors.
+There are some good moments in Horns Of Nimon.
+Such as the constantly evolving maze, in which the Nimon lives.
+Every corridor changes and a double-back, means – either a sheer wall or a new set of corridors.

 Or the backstory to the Skonnos empire.
-Once, a warmongering people but now unable to wage war as their society is bankrupt and their tech – aging.
-Hence their non-reluctance to get straight into bed with the Nimon bearing gifts.
+Once, a warmongering people but now unable to wage war; as their society is bankrupt and their tech – aging.
+Hence their rush to get straight into bed, with the Nimons bearing gifts.

 Or the “tributes” (children), willingly sent from planet Aneth, for the Nimon to kill and use.
 Which as a result, will make the Skonnans more powerful.
 Soldeed himself, wrongly believing that with The Nimon getting what it requires, Skonnos will benefit as a consequence.
 Then Skonnos will be able to raise an army to attack Aneth – and conquer and destroy it.

-Horns of Nimon is another good concept with flawed execution.
-It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone laid down by Graham Williams era.
+Horns of Nimon is another good-concept piece, with flawed execution.
+It’s not unwatchable but was betrayed by the jokey tongue-in-cheek tone, which permeated the Graham Williams era.

-When a more committed serious approach, might have created a season finale gem.
+With a more committed and serious approach, it might have created a memorable – season finale gem.
 Shame.